 Along with Royal Caribbean, NCL has the reputation for offering the best entertainment at sea today.
 And the glowing reports are justified.

 I am usually so underwhelmed by onboard entertainment that I skip the shows.
 Not so with Norwegian who put on a dazzling production of Priscilla Queen of the Desert on its theatre’s stage.

 Also on NCL Epic, you can step into the Cavern Club, a recreation of the legendary Liverpool venue where the Beatles performed.
 This intimate space hosts live music and a Beatles cover band.

-MSC CUSTOMER SERVICE
+NCL CUSTOMER SERVICE